Categories & Panels

 TicketCategory1: # This is the category ID (must be unique)

-TicketCategoryID: "731044694590750821" # Discord category ID where tickets will be created
+ParentCategoryID: "731044694590750821" # Discord category where tickets will be created

-TicketMessage: "> Thank you for contacting support.\n> Please describe your issue and await a response." # Message content
+EmbedMessage: "> Thank you for contacting support.\n> Please describe your issue and await a response." # Use {user} to get the user that created the ticket, {createdAt} to get when the ticket was created using a Discord timestamp

-ButtonColor: "Green" # Button color (Green, Red, Blurple, Gray)
+ButtonColor: "Green" # Blurple, Gray, Green, Red

 Adding More Categories